Policies and Standards

 It is the intention of the Coast Community College District to provide a drug-free environment that maximizes academic achievement and personal growth.
 The District recognizes that alcohol and other drug use or abuse pose a significant threat to the health, safety and well-being of the user and the people around them.
 Substance abuse also interferes with academic, co-curricular, and extra-curricular interests and can lead to health, personal, social, economic and legal problems.

-GWC’s Student Health Services offers professional evaluation and referrals for drug and alcohol treatment for students by appointment.
+GWC’s Student Health Center offers professional evaluation and referrals for drug and alcohol treatment for students by appointment.
 Call (714) 895-8379.

 The County of Orange Health Care Agency, Drug and Alcohol Services, offers therapy and counseling.
 The office for this area is 14140 Beach Blvd., Suite 200, Westminster, CA 92683, (714) 896-7574 TDD (714) 896-7512.